TQRG/security-patches-dataset/tools/nvd/README.md

 🔗 [https://www.cvedetails.com/ data](https://nvd.nist.gov/vuln/data-feeds).

-All the resulting datasets are available at `../../data/nvd/` (in case you want to check it).
+All the resulting datasets are available at `~/data/nvd/` (in case you want to check it).

 ### 1. Getting the raw data

-The **raw dataset** is not available throught the repository.
+The **raw dataset** is not available in the repository.
 There are two ways of getting the dataset:

 1. Scrape the entire NVD data by running the following script:

 ```bash
 source download.sh
 ```

-This script will save the data by `year` in `../../data/nvd/year/`.
+This script will save the data by `year` in `~/data/nvd/year/`.

 2. Download our google cloud mirror by running the following command: